openearth/rws-bathymetry/index.md

 layout: default
 ---

 This project is carried our in the frame of KPP-CIP projects in 2018 and 2019.
-The project **PPCIP2018 IV INNO and KPPCIP2019 Satellieten en bathymetrie voor monitoring kustmorfologie** proposed by  _Deltares_ has been awarded by _Rijkswaterstaat_ in November 2017.
+The project **KPPCIP2018 IV INNO and KPPCIP2019 Satellieten en bathymetrie voor monitoring kustmorfologie** proposed by  _Deltares_ has been awarded by _Rijkswaterstaat_ in November 2017.

 * * *

+<p align='right'><a href="./2018.html">2018 ></a></p>

 ## [](#map2019) SDB Map 2019

 <div id="map" style="min-height: 600px">